AMG Covid 19 Special Procedures for Course Delivery and

 As we all look for ways to get outside, it’s important do so in a responsible manner that promotes the health and safety of both participants, guides and the general public.
 Since opening in 1994, Acadia Mountain Guides has been a leader in developing principles and methods to strengthen safety practices related to guiding.
 Now we are faced with COVID and to that end we have established robust Covid-19 pandemic guidelines that exceed those recommended by the CDC, the state of Maine, the ACA, and professional guide associations yet remain very workable for employees and clients.

-We are slowly opening back up to the outside world… As of 7/3, you may come to Maine to recreate if you:
+We are opening back up to the outside world… Currently you may travel to Maine if you:

-1. Are a resident of Maine, New Hampshire, New York, New Jersey, Connecticut or Vermont.
+1. Are a resident of Maine, New Hampshire, New York, New Jersey, Connecticut, Vermont or Massachusetts

 2. Can show a (-) COVID test within 72 hours of arrival